- Pharmaceutical firm Roche is building its new headquarters: a skyscraper that’s set to become Switzerland’s tallest tower.

 The model was made available to all the companies involved in the various construction processes even before the contract was signed.
 This meant they could calculate the required quantities of materials such as concrete and steel in advance.

-Thanks to the digital twin, many more building details can be modeled in advance.
+Thanks to the digital model, many more building details can be modeled in advance.
 A construction worker on site, for example, can clearly see where a socket will be installed in the wall and where the cables should run.

 Minimized Errors and Less Subsequent Work